Guillaume351/Guillaume351/README.md

 Since 2015
 A Minecraft Bedrock minigame server, will millions of entries, a native Android & iOS app for stats and purchases [Link to Repo](https://github.com/CookieBuild)
-## ➕ Counter for iOS
+## ➕ Counter for iOS, iPadOS and watchOS
-A SwiftUI simple counter app for iOS, using CoreData, CloudKit and WidgetKit [Available on AppStore](https://apps.apple.com/fr/app/counter-count-everything/id1519600424#?platform=iphone)
+A SwiftUI simple counter app for iOS, using CoreData, CloudKit (for synchronization between all versions) and WidgetKit, as well as WatchKit + ClockKit for complications on the Apple Watch
+[Available on AppStore](https://apps.apple.com/fr/app/counter-count-everything/id1519600424#?platform=iphone)
 ## 🧭 Spots for watchOS
 A SwiftUI app that uses the compass of an Apple Watch to point towards specific coordinates